Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Frequently asked questions

 Are limits going up over time?
 Some.
 CPU and heap have crept up gradually.
-Most haven't moved in years.
-Don't plan around limits doubling.
+Most have not moved in years.
+Do not plan around limits doubling.

 Why is my Flow hitting governor limits?
-Flow shares the same per-transaction limits as Apex — they're enforced at the platform layer.
+Flow shares the same per-transaction limits as Apex.
+They are enforced at the platform layer.
 A Flow that fires inside an Apex Trigger transaction shares the budget with the Trigger.

 Can I monitor limits without Shield?
 Partial.
-The Limits class works in dev/sandbox without Shield.
+The Limits class works in dev and sandbox without Shield.
 For production, your options are debug logs (limited retention) or the Apex Log Analyzer apps on AppExchange.

-What's the highest-leverage limit to optimize?
+What is the highest-impact limit to optimize?
 SOQL count first (most common offender), CPU second (most painful), heap third.
-DML is usually fine if you're using lists.
+DML is usually fine if you are using lists.

 Do limits apply differently to managed packages?
-Each managed package's namespace has its own SOQL and DML limit budgets — slight relief if you're a customer with multiple packaged products.
+Each managed package's namespace has its own SOQL and DML limit budgets, which is slight relief if you are a customer with multiple packaged products.
 But CPU and heap are still org-wide per transaction.

-If you only act on one section: add Limits.getCpuTime() debug calls to your three slowest transactions today.
-The numbers will surprise you, and "I'll fix it later" turns into "I'll fix it now."
+If you only act on one section, add Limits.getCpuTime() debug calls to your three slowest transactions today.
+The numbers will surprise you, and "I will fix it later" turns into "I will fix it now."

 Share this article